CSS-Electronics/mdf4-converters/Tools/README.md

 * `-i` or `--input-files`.
 Specify a list of files to convert.
 All unknown arguments will be interpreted as an input file, allowing for the use of the program without specifying any options.
 If the patn to a folder is passed, the folder will be traversed recursively, looking for supported file extensions (".MF4", ".MFE", ".MFC" and ".MFM")
 * `-O` or `--output-directory`.
 Specify a directory to place the output files.
 If not specified, the same directory as the corresponding input file will be used
 * `-d` or `--delete-converted`.
 Delete files after conversion, defaults to false
+* `-k` or `--keep-structure`.
+When specifying an output folder, do not collapse all files into the root, but mirror the input directory structure in the output
 * `-p` or `--password-file`.
 Path to password json file to use for decryption.
 If not specified, the same directory as the executable will be used, looking for `passwords.json`.
 See further down for the format of the password file
 * `-t` or `--timezone`.
 Determine which format to output the log messages in when converting.
 The possible values are:
 Local time (`p`), logger local time (`l`) or UTC (`u`).
 May not be applicable for all output formats, e.g. CSV, PCAP and the finalizer.